franciscop/umbrella/documentation.md

 [.filter()](#filter) remove unwanted nodes
 ## .last()

-Add html class(es) to all of the matched elements.
+Get the last element from a list of elements.

 ```js
 .last();